mvillion/goertzel-fft/README.md

   ![Fig 01.
 Result of benchmark (cost)][dtype_float64_cost]

-Higher order radix are faster up to 8..
+Higher order radix are faster up to 8. radix-12 is not faster than 8. radix-16 does not seem to be possible with only 16 registers.
 SSE and AVX are not necessarily faster but AVX allows using less registers, which in the end enables faster versions.